-- 5.10.1 Each Partner is required to provide reports to the Capital Programme Manager in advance of each Accountability Board meeting, in a format as specified by the Secretariat. - 5.10.2 Each Partner has identified a Lead Responsible Officer who is accountable for ensuring that the LGF project reporting is completed in full and to the timescales required by the Secretariat. - 5.10.3 In order to facilitate the gathering and discussion of the reporting, a Programme Consideration Meeting will be held a month in advance of each Accountability Board meeting to bring together the Lead Responsible Officer, or their nominated delegate, for Local Growth Fund spend from each Federated Area. - 5.10.4 The Programme Consideration Meetings are held to ensure a coordinated approach to the management of the LGF Programme in accordance with the Assurance Framework and SLAs in place between the Accountable Body and the Partners. - 5.10.5 The responsibilities of the Programme Consideration Group are to: - (a) Report and agree LGF spend forecast against each specific Project included in the Growth Deal to be reported to the Accountability Board; - (b) Agree the LGF spend forecast for the next quarter transfer of LGF, in line with the conditions of the SLAs: - (c) Agree the risk score for each specific LGF Project in the Growth Deal Programme and the mitigation to be put in place during the next quarter to manage project risk; - (d) To agree the Project outcomes to be reported to Government through the LOGASnet return; - (e) Share lessons learnt from the delivery of LGF Projects: - (f) Support the Capital Programme Manager in managing the LGF programme in accordance with the Assurance Framework and SLAs in place between the Accountable Body and the Partners; - (g) Act as officer representatives for each of the Federated Areas; and - (h) Provide feedback to the Federated Boards about management of the LGF programme and the delivery of the Growth Deal within their Federated Area. - 5.10.6 The Programme Consideration Group does not have authority to make decisions over the management of the LGF programme.
+- 6.2.1 Each Partner is required to provide reports to the Capital Programme Manager in advance of each Accountability Board meeting, in a format as specified by the Secretariat. - 6.2.2 Each Partner has identified a Lead Responsible Officer who is accountable for ensuring that the LGF project reporting is completed in full and to the timescales required by the Secretariat. - 6.2.3 In order to facilitate the gathering and discussion of the reporting, a Programme Consideration Meeting will be held a month in advance of each Accountability Board meeting to bring together the Lead Responsible Officer, or their nominated delegate, for Local Growth Fund spend from each Federated Area. - 6.2.4 The Programme Consideration Meetings are held to ensure a coordinated approach to the management of the LGF Programme and GPF Programme in accordance with the Assurance Framework and SLAs in place between the Accountable Body and the Partners. - 6.2.5 The responsibilities of the Programme Consideration Group are to: - Report and agree LGF spend forecast against each specific Project included in the Growth Deal to be reported to the Accountability Board;

+- (b) Agree the LGF spend forecast for the next quarter transfer of LGF, in line with the conditions of the SLAs; - (c) Agree the risk score for each specific LGF Project in the Growth Deal Programme and the mitigation to be put in place during the next quarter to manage project risk; - (d) To agree the Project outcomes to be reported to Government; - (e) Share lessons learnt from the delivery of LGF and GPF capital projects; - (f) Support the Capital Programme Manager in managing the LGF and GPF capital programmes in accordance with the Assurance Framework and SLAs in place between the Accountable Body and the Partners; - (g) Act as officer representatives for each of the Federated Areas; - (h) Provide feedback to the Federated Boards about management of the LGF and GPF capital programmes and the delivery of the Growth Deal within their Federated Area; - (i) Report on the GPF capital investment to date and planned GPF capital spend - (j) Receive updates on the delivery of GPF projects; - (k) Identify risks in relation to GPF capital project delivery and the repayment of GPF loans - 6.2.6 The Programme Consideration Group does not have authority to make decisions over the management of the LGF or GPF capital programmes.
 However, all recommendations of the Programme Consideration Group are reported to Accountability Board for consideration and formal approval.
 Full terms of reference for the Programme Consideration Group are available on the SELEP website.